CKMud-Mudlet-Scripts/CK/README.md

 `zetabot <aoe> <target>` - Start the zetabot, you don't need to be in the room of the target to start, and you don't have to the aoe mastered.
 If you have a Zeta it will automaticlly use it based on your Max Gravity from `status`

+`redeem all` - Redeem all loot boxes until you have no more

 `CK` - get a list of CK commands

 `CK update` - update the CK script from github